carbon-language/carbon-lang/flang/documentation/C++style.md

 last (_pace_ the standard C library conventions for `memcpy()` & al.).
 1. Prefer `typename` to `class` in template argument declarations.
 1. Prefer `enum class` to plain `enum` wherever `enum class` will work.
+We have an `ENUM_CLASS` macro that helps capture the names of constants.
 1. Use `constexpr` and `const` generously.
-1. When a `switch()` statement's labels do not cover all possible case values explicitly, it should contains either a `default:;` at its end or a `default:` label that obviously crashes.
+1. When a `switch()` statement's labels do not cover all possible case values explicitly, it should contains either a `default:;` at its end or a `default:` label that obviously crashes; we have a `CRASH_NO_CASE` macro for such situations.
 #### Classes
 1. Define POD structures with `struct`.
-1. Don't use `this->` in (non-static) member functions, unless forced to do so in a template.
+1. Don't use `this->` in (non-static) member functions, unless forced to do so in a template member function.
 1. Define accessor and mutator member functions (implicitly) inline in the class, after constructors and assignments.
 Don't needlessly define (implicit) inline member functions in classes unless they really solve a